 Maria is a guiding force in our office, creating content that inspires action and cultivates information on climate change.
 She runs our communications efforts, writing and editing original editorial pieces, building our brand through outreach initiatives, and curating content for social media.
 She is also a co-host and co-creator of our podcast, Cooler Earth.

 Tim primarily works with the Climate Action Business Association (CABA), a project of CXC.
-As the policy associate, he helps to coordinate CABA’s policy program by analyzing environmental & clean energy policies, developing legislative strategies, and engaging member businesses in the policymaking process.
-Tim is also the author of the weekly ‘CXC Policy Roundup‘ newsletter and assists in CABA member business recruitment.
+As the policy associate, he advances CABA’s policy program by analyzing climate & energy policies, developing legislative strategies, and engaging member businesses in the policymaking process.
+Tim is also founding author of the weekly ‘Massachusetts Policy Roundup‘ newsletter, assists in CABA member business recruitment, and co-chairs the grassroots committee for the Massachusetts carbon pricing coalition.

 Jonah performs key research into the economic and emissions performance of past, present, and future carbon pricing systems.
 His work provides concrete recommendations and impact evaluations for prospective state-level carbon pricing design.
 He also serves as our in-house expert on both RGGI and WCI, and authors articles regarding state policy, energy markets, renewables, and greenhouse gas reduction strategies.